 Notice that I said, “I know no car is perfect.”
 This gets the seller off the hook from saying the car is without fault.
 This is a used car, and both of you should have reasonable expectations about what that really means An excellent condition car is not a perfect car.
 Remember that.

 The final question is the most important one of all.

-“If I come by and want to buy the car, would it be OK if I took it to my mechanic before making the final decision?”
+“If I come by and want to buy the car, would it be OK if I took it to my Mechanic Edmonton, AB before making the final decision?”

 If the answer is no, STOP!
 Do not pursue the conversation any further.
 Thank them, and relish in the fact that there are now over 230 million used cars in the USA.
 There will be something else out there that will be well worth your time.